pygame/pygame/docs/reST/ref/color.rst

       | :sl:`Set the number of elements in the Color to 1,2,3, or 4.`
       | :sg:`set_length(len) -> None`

-      DEPRECATED: `set_length` will be deprecated from version 2.1.3 You may unpack the values you need like so,
-      ``r, g, b, _ = pygame.Color(100, 100, 100)``
+      DEPRECATED: You may unpack the values you need like so, ``r, g, b, _ = pygame.Color(100, 100, 100)``
       If you only want r, g and b
       Or